What Do Bubbles in My Fish Tank Mean?

-You have a beautiful aquarium.
-You’ve taken care to provide your fish with an appropriate atmosphere that includes plants, stones, and hiding places.
+You have a beautiful aquarium and you’ve taken care to provide your fish with an appropriate atmosphere that includes plants, stones, and hiding places.
 You clean the tank regularly, and you even use the right lights and aeration system.
 However, you’re starting to notice strange bubbles appearing in the water.
 There are many potential reasons why your aquarium is developing bubbles, and while not all are problematic, a few of them could put your favorite finned friends at risk.
-Read on to learn more about your fish tank and when you should be concerned about bubbles appearing in it.

 When Are Fish Tank Bubbles Normal?

-You’re always going to see some bubbles in water.
+You’re always going to see some air bubbles in water.
 It’s the nature of the environment.
 Air-driven filters can cause bubbles to develop, and air stones create cascades of small bubbles that help move water around the tank.
 Hanging filters can also cause bubbles to form.
-Put simply, if the bubbles pop shortly after forming, don’t cover the entire surface of the water and don’t appear foamy, then they’re probably nothing to worry about.
+Put simply, if the bubbles pop shortly after forming, if they don’t cover the entire surface of the water, and don’t appear foamy, then they’re probably nothing to worry about.

-According to Petcha, some species of fish create bubble nests.
+According to Tankarium, some species of fish create bubble nests.
 Healthy Bettas and gouramis do this to attract mates.
-Bubble nests can look like a mass of floating orbs on the surface of the water.
-They can also attach to the plants in your aquarium.
+Bubble nests can look like a mass of floating orbs on the surface of the water and they can also attach to the plants in your aquarium.
 Sometimes, you might see debris mixed in with the nests, and that’s perfectly normal.

 Pearling in Aquarium Plants